Where to Stay in Marrakech with Kids: 10 Family-Friendly Hotels and Riads

 Our Verdict

-For most families visiting Marrakech for the first time (especially those with a toddler or young child) I would go for a mid-range riad in the medina.
-You want to be walking distance from the sights, you want a private courtyard to retreat to during nap time, and you want staff who know the city well enough to point you in the right direction for food and activities.
+For most families visiting Marrakech with a toddler or young child for the first time, I would go for a mid-range riad in the medina.
+You want to be within walking distance of the sights, you want a private courtyard to retreat to during nap time, and you want staff who know the city well enough to give you genuine recommendations rather than sending you to the nearest tourist restaurant.

-Whatever you book, make sure the riad knows you're arriving with a young child before you get there (the good ones will have a cot ready, will suggest the quietest room, and will probably have a plate of biscuits waiting!).
-Morocco, in our experience, takes very good care of families.
+My personal picks: Riad Saba for the character and warmth at a price that leaves budget for good food and excursions; Riad Soundouss if you want the finest small riad in the city and Samira's cooking; La Sultana if you want full luxury and a spa you'll actually use.
+Whatever you book, tell the riad you're arriving with a young child when you confirm.
+The good ones will have a cot ready, will give you the quietest room, and will probably have a plate of biscuits waiting for your daughter on arrival.
+Morocco, in our experience, takes exceptionally good care of families.